adityakumar79915/adityakumar79915/README.md

 - 🌱 I’m currently learning **Full Stack Development**

-- 👯 I’m looking to collaborate on **Frontend Development Projects**
+- 👯 I’m looking to collaborate on **Frontend Development and machine learning and data science Projects**

 - 📫 How to reach me **adityakumar79915@gmail.com**